Gifted Girls Only - Off the Deep End

 “Go to WCTV news.”

 I pulled up the local news channel’s page on my phone.

 Wakulla Springs Man Charged in Love Triangle Shooting Death

-Gilbert Blaisdale, 42 has been charged in Saturday night’s shooting death of Perry Bachman, a local bank manager.
+Gilbert Blaisdale, 42, has been charged in Saturday night’s shooting death of Perry Bachman, a local bank manager.
 According to Blaisdale’s girlfriend, Eleanor Parker, she dated both men.
 On Saturday afternoon, Blaisdale confronted Parker about her relationship with Bachman and threatened to kill them both.
-Parker immediately sought refuge with family members but did not notify police of the threat.
+Parker immediately sought refuge with family members but did not notify the police of the threat.